vboussange/vboussange.github.io/content/post/NavigationSystem/index.md

 - Sailing tutorials
 ---

 *Back in the days, people used to orient themselves with paper maps and the stars or with a sextant.
 Unfortunately, we have lost this knowledge.
-It would now be difficult, at least for me, to live without a digital map and a GPS.*
+It would now be difficult, at least for me, to live without a digital map and a GPS.
+In this blog post, I detail how to set up a handy navigation system for sailing, using a Raspberry Pi and OpenPlotter to transmit GPS and AIS signals over Wifi to the Navionics Boating app.*

-In today's digital age, navigation has become heavily reliant on digital maps and GPS systems.
-However, there is still something enchanting about the traditional methods of navigating using paper maps, stars, and sextants.
-While the knowledge of these methods may have been lost over time, the availability of open source projects now allows us to recreate the joy of sailing with a modern twist.
-In this blog post, we will explore the journey of setting up an open source navigation system for sailing, using a Raspberry Pi and open source software.
-Join me on this exciting DIY adventure as we embrace the spirit of exploration and innovation.

 ## Choosing the Right Chart Maps

 There are plenty of digital chart map options available for navigation, and we had to figure out which one would fit our need on the boat.
-We ended up with two best alternatives: [o-charts charts](https://www.o-charts.org), to be used in combination with OpenCPN, an open source navigation software, or [Navionics](https://www.navionics.com) charts, to be used with the "Boating" application.
+After careful consideration, we narrowed down our choices to two alternatives: [o-charts charts](https://www.o-charts.org), to be used in combination with OpenCPN, an open source navigation software, or [Navionics](https://www.navionics.com) charts, to be used with the "Navionics Boating" application.
 Both had a similar pricing for what we wanted (charts for Germany, Denmark, Sweden, Norway, Shetland Islands, UK, Ireland and France): around 120-150EUR, with a slight advantage for Navionics.
 Pros for o-charts is that you can use them more than one year, although the update option is only valid for a year (I think, although I am not 100% sure).
 Navionics charts is only valid for a year, the period of the subscription.
 Pros for Navionics is that you can use your subscription on many devices (at least 5, I think), while you cannot use o-charts on iOS devices and on more than 2 devices.
 Because we wanted to have charts on our smartphones, we decided to go for Navionics.

 ## The Importance of Accurate GPS and AIS